Getting towed: Your rights when dealing with tow-truck operators

 If your vehicle is damaged or you find that something is missing from it, you should complain directly to the tow-truck operator, in writing.

 If you’re insured, you can tell your insurance company what’s happened and work through them.

 If you’re not insured or otherwise want to claim compensation yourself, you’ll need to get a panelbeater to assess the damage and the cost of the repairs – or, if something was missing from the car, you’ll need to provide a reliable valuation or price for the missing item.
 You should then write to the towing operator and ask them to compensate you.
-If they refuse, you can take a claim to the Disputes Tribunal (see the chapter “The Disputes Tribunal”).
+If they refuse, you can take a claim to the Disputes Tribunal (see: “The Disputes Tribunal”).

 What can I do if I think the towing fee is unreasonably high?

 The tow-truck operator will charge a towing fee and a storage fee for the time the car is at their yard.
-If you think the amount you’ve been charged is unreasonable, you can take a case to the Disputes Tribunal (see the chapter “The Disputes Tribunal”).
+If you think the amount you’ve been charged is unreasonable, you can take a case to the Disputes Tribunal (see: “The Disputes Tribunal”).
 A number of people have successfully challenged towing charges in this way.
 It may be helpful to find out about typical fees charged by other local towing operators so you can give a comparison.